shegsharem/GUI-code-v1.0/README.md

 1. Open Command Prompt or a Terminal Window

-2. Paste `pip install pygame, pygame_gui, pypi-json, tk, pynput`, then press the enter key.
+2. Paste `pip install pygame, pygame_gui, pypi-json, tk, pynput, functools`, then press the enter key.

 3. Then, open _data/main.py_ and run it.